rishabhxchoudhary/nextjs-portfolio/blogs/overlapping-interval-problems.md

 ___

-## 6. Interval Partitioning / Activity Selection Probelms :
+## 6. Interval Partitioning / Activity Selection Problems :
 Divide a set of intervals into a minimum number of disjoint subsets, where no intervals in the same subset overlap.

 **Example Problem:**